The IEMSA Mission

 it, we're glad to share

-from the 2017 IEMSA Memorial Ceremony (Windows Media Video
+the 2018 IEMSA Memorial Ceremony (QuickTime

 format).
 Thank you for helping celebrate the lives and careers of